Helping Someone with a Mental Illness

 • ‘’If you ever want to talk about anything, I’m here.’’

-• “That sounds really hard, when did you begin feeling like this?”
+• “That sounds really hard, when did you start feeling like this?”

 • “I’m really sorry you’re going through this.
 Have you thought about getting help?”

-People can feel vulnerable when talking about their mental health, so keep these phrases in mind to reassure them:
+People can feel so vulnerable when talking about their mental health, so keep these phrases in mind to reassure them.

-• Telling them that you see their struggle can be an important help.
-People can be afraid to let others know they are not coping, but being able to connect with others can be a relief.
+• Tell them you see their struggle and that they shouldn't be be afraid to tell others they're not coping.
+Connecting with other people can be a relief.

 • They are not alone.
-Even if they think that no one can understand exactly how they feel, they do not have to deal with things alone.
+Even if they think no one will understand how they feel, they don't have to deal with things on their own.

-• It’s important to remind them that mental illnesses are treatable and that it is not their fault.
+• It’s important to remind them that mental illness is treatable and that it's not their fault.

-With a good understanding and a well-informed, caring and supportive approach, you can play an important part in helping them with their mental health.
+With a good understanding and a well-informed, supportive approach, you can play an important part in helping their mental ill health recovery.

 How can I help?